Table of Contents

 Visitors to Tentsmuir can cycle along the Sustrans route 1 path, make use of a dedicated BBQ area and a children’s play park, go birdwatching in several hides, and look for marine animals in the Firth of Tay from Tentsmuir Sands.

 Discover this beautiful area of Scotland with this guide which includes a 360° virtual tour, a detailed description, and lots of visiting advice.

 |Parking:||Paid car park at the main entrance.
 Free car park at Morton Lochs.|

 |Facilities:||Toilets, play park, and food van in the main car park.|

-1: Tentsmuir is set in a gorgeous location that feels a million miles away from Dundee, even though the city is located just 10 miles to the north.
+1: Tentsmuir nature reserve is set in a gorgeous location that feels a million miles away from Dundee, even though the city is located just 10 miles to the north.
 By far the biggest area of the reserve is the forest which is ideal for walking, cycling, and horse riding.

 2: The coastline that borders the reserve is full of wildlife including waders, wildfowl and seabirds, seals, otters, and even bats.
 Bringing a pair of binoculars (link to recommended budget binoculars) with you is an absolute must if you’re an avid twitcher.

 3: The section of forest to the northwest around Morton Loch is chock-a-block full of birds, and Nature Scot has thoughtfully provided bird hides.
 There are five hides that look onto the lochs which are shown on a map in the car park – four on the northern loch and one on the southern loch.